caomenglong1/measurement-kit/include/measurement_kit/README.md

 ```

 You can add annotations to a task.
 Such annotations will be added to the
-task result (or "report") and may be useful to you, or to others, in
+task result (or "report") and may be useful to processing the results
-processing the results afterwards.
-Measurement Kit will let you add all
+afterwards.
+Measurement Kit will let you add all the annotations you
-the annotations you want.
-The type of the annotation will be loosely
+want.
+The type of the annotation will be loosely preserved in the final
-preserved in the final report (i.e. strings will still be strings and
+report (i.e. strings will still be strings and numeric values will still
-numeric values will still be numeric values).
+be numeric values).

 ```C
 MK_PUBLIC void mk_task_add_string_annotation(